referential-ai/boswell-test/README.md

 This bias analysis helps identify patterns in how different models evaluate their peers.
 For instance, in this sample, Claude-3.7-Sonnet and Llama-3-8B appear to be slightly stricter graders, while Claude-3-Opus, GPT-4o-mini, and GPT-3.5-Turbo tend to be slightly more lenient.

+## 📊 Timing and Performance Metrics

+The Boswell Test framework tracks detailed timing information throughout the testing process:

+- **Total Runtime**: Precise tracking of the entire test duration in minutes and seconds
+- **Phase Timing**: Breakdown of time spent in essay generation, grading, analysis, and file generation
+- **Per-Model Timing**: Tracking how long each model takes to generate essays and grade others
+- **Timing Visualizations**: Charts showing relative performance of different models
+- **Timing Reports**: Detailed Markdown reports with all timing metrics

+This timing information helps identify which models are more efficient and how overall test time is distributed across different phases.

 ## 🧰 Reliability Features

 The Boswell Test framework includes several features to ensure reliable operation: